-- a) a progressive schedule for periods no less than three (3) months, of likely out-of-hours work: - b) a description of the potential work, location and duration of the out-of-hours work; - c) the noise characteristics and likely noise levels of the work; and - d) likely mitigation and management measures which aim to achieve the relevant NMLs under

-Condition D39 (including the circumstances of when respite or relocation offers will be available and details about how the affected community can access these offers).
+- a) a progressive schedule for periods no less than three (3) months, of likely out-of-hours work; - b) a description of the potential work, location and duration of the out-of-hours work; - c) the noise characteristics and likely noise levels of the work; and - d) likely mitigation and management measures which aim to achieve the relevant NMLs under Condition D39 (including the circumstances of when respite or relocation offers will be available and details about how the affected community can access these offers). - e) The outcomes of the community consultation, the identified respite periods and the scheduling of the likely out-of-hour work must be provided to the ER and AA before the out of hours work commences and to the EPA and the Planning Secretary on request.